 DPH says clinicians should follow CDC treatment guidelines, obtain gonococcal cultures from infected patients for antibiotic resistance testing, conduct a test-of-cure at 14 days, and test for reinfection at 3 months.
 It also reminds laboratories to send N gonorrhoeae isolates to the State Public Health Laboratory for further examination.

-Hooks noted that since the two cases were only detected through surveillance, there are likely more out there.
+Hook noted that since the two cases were only detected through surveillance, there are likely more out there.

 "Exactly how many remains to be seen," he said.
 "But we can be confident this is not a one-off event."